l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 		- net session \\computername /del to delete a session
 	- **netstat** used to view network statistics
 		- Flags:
-			- -a displays all tcp connections with tcp and udp ports open
+			- **-a** displays all tcp connections with tcp and udp ports open
-			- -n displays active tcp connections but the port numbers and addresses are expresse with numbers
+			- **-n** displays active tcp connections but the port numbers and addresses are expresse with numbers
-			-
+			- **-o** displays the active tcp connection while also displaying the PID
+			- use all 3 together with -ano
 - **User Management**:
 	- **net user** to manage users on machine
 		- to add user: net user username password /add